mjftw/pluma-automation/docs/quick-start-guide/2-install-and-run.md

 ./install.sh -d
 ```

-When installing with this option, local changes immediately take affect, and any Python scripts importing farmcore, farmutils, or farmtest will be affected.
+When installing with this option, local changes immediately take affect, and any Python scripts importing `pluma.core`, `pluma.utils`, or `pluma.test` will be affected.
 It is recommended to only use this option if you are actively developing these packages, and not for a normal install!

 For additional options, check the install help with: